-- a) DICT will provide policy advisory support to the National Media Advisory Committee (NMAC) and facilitate NIC while relaying government content through various media platforms. - b) The Prime Minister's Media Unit will facilitate the distribution of news and information from the Office of the Prime Minister and verify news and contents related to the Government and the office of the Prime Minister. - c) Government media to run documentary programs to educate general populace on matters of national importance and for development. - d) Government owned medias to provide 24-hour free to air TV and media information service focusing on local and development content. - e) Government owned medias to migrate from analog to digital - f) The National Broadcasting Corporation (NBC); - i) In collaboration with other government owned media to broadcast and archive national events and provide a 24-hour freeto air TV and media information service with a focus on local and development content.

-- ii) To take a leading role in establishing a development-centered daily newspaper that shall be printed and distributed in 22 provinces.

-- iii) To collaborate with National Cultural Commission, PNG Tourism Promotion Authority and other stakeholders to tailor-make, promote and market local content domestically and internationally.

-- iv) to broadcast and archive in full the national events not limited to;

-- Parliamentary sittings

-- Parliamentary committee hearings

-- Government policy consultations

-- Tribunal hearings

-- Annual budget lock up session

-- Tribunal hearings

-- Other events of national significance
+- iv.
+Public Engagement and Education: Utilize NFI's platform to actively engage the public in the appreciation of Papua New Guinea's film heritage.
+Enhance public awareness through the dissemination of culturally significant films via free-to-air TV, contributing to the policy's goals of media literacy and public engagement. - f) Government media to run documentary programs to educate general populace on matters of national importance and for development. - g) Government owned medias to provide 24-hour free-to-air TV and media information service focusing on local and development content. - h) Government owned medias to migrate from analog to digital - i) The National Broadcasting Corporation (NBC); - i.
+In collaboration with other government owned media to broadcast and archive national events in consultation with PNG National Achieves and provide a 24-hour free-to-air TV and media information service with a focus on local and development content. - ii.
+To take a leading role in establishing a development-centered daily newspaper that shall be printed and distributed in 22 provinces. - iii.
+To collaborate with National Cultural Commission, PNG Tourism Promotion Authority, NFI, and other stakeholders to tailor-make, promote and market local content domestically and internationally. - iv. to broadcast and archive in consultation with PNG National Achieves in full the national events not limited to; - Parliamentary sittings - Parliamentary committee hearings - Government policy consultations - Tribunal hearings - Annual budget lock up session - Tribunal hearings - Other events of national significance